chrisweij/CyClust/README.md

 frameworkSparse = True #If True, uses sparse matrices to save results

 # Output
-The algorithm saves the output in a nested list containing the Storm id, a list of sublist, where the sublists are the detected clusters or solo storms.
+_sorted_clusters_ The algorithm saves the output in a nested list containing the Storm id, a list of sublist, where the sublists are the detected clusters or solo storms.
 E.g.
 [[1] [2 3] [4] [5 7] [6]] ... indicates that two clusters [2 3] and [5 7] detected.

+_sorted_clusters_length_ and _sorted_clusters_nolength_ It further outputs a similar list for each of the two subtypes.
+Names will be changed in the near future to Bjerknes and Stagnant to keep consistent with the published paper.

+_ConnTracks_ NxN array with N the maximum number of str_id, with ConnTracks[i,j] containing a nonzero number if two cyclones are connected to each other (part of the same cluster).

 # References
 Hodges, K. I. (1995).
-Feature tracking on the unit sphere. _Monthly Weather Review_, 123(12), 3458-3465.
+Feature tracking on the unit sphere. _Monthly Weather Review_, 123(12), 3458-3465.\
 Murray, R. J., & Simmonds, I. (1991).
-A numerical scheme for tracking cyclone centres from digital data. _Australian meteorological magazine_, 39(3), 155-166.
+A numerical scheme for tracking cyclone centres from digital data. _Australian meteorological magazine_, 39(3), 155-166.\
 Spensberger, C. (2024).
 Dynlib: A library of diagnostics, feature detection algorithms, plotting and convenience functions for dynamic meteorology (1.4.0).
 Zenodo.